|

 find privacy.

-WHEN YOU ACQUIRE A NEW CAT OR KITTEN, the first week is
+WHEN A NEW CAT OR KITTEN IS ACQUIRED, the first week is

 the most important time for reinforcing good litter box habits.

-Most cats are frightened when they enter a new environment.
+Most cats become anxious when they enter a new environment.
+The

 approximately the size of a master bathroom is an intelligent and kind